scratch-css/scratch/README.md

 --

 ### Visualization
 Scratch is not an UI framework, it just gives your a powerful API to build them efficiently.
 But, I will also provide UI components on top of it in [this repository](https://github.com/scratch-css/ui).
-So you can install them via npm.
+So, you will can install them via npm.

 --